-Mediation is a good way to settle your case and you may be able to go to mediation sessions without your attorney, but NEVER go to mediation without first getting good legal advice.
+Mediation is a good way to settle your case and you may be able to go to mediation sessions without your attorney, but it is not a good idea to do so.
+NEVER go to mediation without first getting good legal advice.
 The mediator’s job is to get you and your spouse to reach an agreement; however, the mediator does not represent either party and cannot give legal advice.

 11. The court can give lifetime alimony.

 There is no such thing as lifetime alimony.
 The court may award rehabilitative alimony or indefinite alimony.
 Rehabilitative alimony is usually awarded for a number of years and will terminate if it is not extended by the court.
 Rehabilitative alimony is usually awarded to allow a spouse to get retrained or to get back into the work force and become self-supporting.
 Indefinite alimony will be awarded in long-term marriages where there is a disparity in the incomes of the spouses.
 It will usually terminate upon the death of either party or the remarriage of the spouse who is receiving alimony.
 Indefinite alimony can be modified or terminated by the court.

 12. The court can make my spouse provide for life insurance naming me and/or our children as beneficiaries.

 The court has no authority to order a party to maintain life insurance, although the parties can agree to this in a settlement agreement.

 13. The court can make my spouse pay for our children’s college education.